-B. Response to Diabetic or Hypoglycemic Emergency
+B. Response to a Diabetic or Hypoglycemic Emergency

-The School provides school personnel with voluntary emergency medical training to provide emergency medical assistance to pupils with diabetes suffering from severe hypoglycemia, and volunteer personnel shall provide this emergency care, in accordance with standards established herein and the performance instructions set forth by the licensed health care provider of the pupil.
-A School employee who does not volunteer or who has not been trained pursuant to this policy may not be required to provide emergency medical assistance.
+The School provides Charter School personnel with voluntary emergency medical training on how to provide emergency medical assistance to students with diabetes suffering from severe hypoglycemia.
+The volunteer personnel shall provide this emergency care in accordance with standards established herein and the performance instructions set forth by the licensed health care provider of the student.
+A School employee who does not volunteer or who has not been trained pursuant to this Policy may not be required to provide emergency medical assistance.